LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W03-D0-OverviewAndAnnouncements.md

 - Share a beta version your code with a lab partner.
 - Give and get a code review.
 - Revise your code and submit the production version.

+### Changes Since Brian's Tutorial Videos Were Recorded

+The lab used to be lab 2B, now it's lab 3, when the video was made, lab partners used a Moodle forum for collaboration, now you are using Discord.

 ### Due Dates